CFiggers/CFiggers.github.io/content/philosophy.md

 ![](https://gist.githubusercontent.com/CFiggers/a99d73bd5a86624720ac288f9ff08696/raw/8eff744422c18ab01ed33d9136e36334fedb522d/Philosophy%2520Branches%2520Diagram.svg)

+Each of the branches naturally informs and influences each of the others.
+But some lines of influence (like that of [[Metaphilosophy]] on [[Epistemology]], etc.) are clearer&mdash;hence the darker lines.

 ### There's so many "-ism"s in Philosophy!

 Many "-ism"s (like [[Rationalism]] or [[Marxism]]) are simply collections of multiple positions within various branches of **Philosophy**.
 Having the one word makes it easier to refer to each of the parts together as a unit.